alvinctk/learn/Career_Success_Specialization/Work_Smarter_Not_Harder.md

 ### New to your job?
 - Review job responsibilities
-- ASk for someone for help
+- Ask for someone for help
 - Keep notes
 - Break tasks down into smaller steps